00sapo/python-dust/README.md

 with `pyenv` (e.g. if you have `pyenv` installed in your system like me), the above method doesn't work to spawn a shell.
 Instead you should use the provided
 command: `./dust shell`, which spawns a new instance of your current shell.
+Note, that if you install packages inside a spawn shell without using `dust`, the `requirements.txt` won't be automatically updated.
 Only fish and bash supported for now.

 ### virtualenv vs `__pypackages__`